-Results of the procedure in accordance with this paragraph from high density, high or medium mass polyethylene packagings can be approved for an equal design type, the internal surface of which is fluorinated.
+Results of the procedure in accordance with this paragraph from polyethylene packagings can be approved for an equal design type, the internal surface of which is fluorinated.

-- 6.1.5.2.7 For packagings made of high or medium molecular mass polyethylene, as specified in 6.1.5.2.6, which have passed the test in 6.1.5.2.6, filling substances other than those assimilated in accordance with 4.1.1.19 may also be approved.
+- 6.1.5.2.7 For packagings made of polyethylene, as specified in 6.1.5.2.6, which have passed the test in 6.1.5.2.6, filling substances other than those assimilated in accordance with 4.1.1.19 may also be approved.
 Such approval shall be based on laboratory tests verifying that the effect of such filling substances on the test specimens is less than that of the appropriate standard liquid(s) taking into account the relevant processes of deterioration.
 The same conditions as those set out in 4.1.1.19.2 shall apply with respect to relative density and vapour pressure. - 6.1.5.2.8 Provided that the strength properties of the plastics inner packagings of a combination packaging are not significantly altered by the action of the filling substance, proof of chemical compatibility is not necessary.
-A significant alteration in strength properties means: - (a) distinct embrittlement; - (b) a considerable decrease in elasticity, unless related to a not less than proportionate increase in elastic elongation.
+A significant alteration in strength properties means:

+- (a) distinct embrittlement; - (b) a considerable decrease in elasticity, unless related to a not less than proportionate increase in elastic elongation.